Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 CAPLINQ supplies epoxy coating powders developed specifically to act as an epoxy binder resin for pot cores used in inductor motors.
 These products have excellent green strength to allow the transport from the press to the oven.
 Once cured, these pot cores can be used at temperatures up to 180°C and maintain their mechanical properties as well as their magnetic properties.

-Everyday, people just like you have questions about epoxy coating powders.
-At CAPLINQ, we try to help people just like you by blogging about epoxy coating powders.
-From epoxy coating powder prices to harmonization codes to product part numbers and leadtimes.
-We try to post as much information as we can on our blogs, to help you find more relevant information about epoxy coating powders.
+We try to post as much information as we can on our blogs, to help you find more relevant information about how to select, use and apply epoxy coating powders.